Convex-Dev/design/cad/019_assets/README.md

 # Asset Model

 The Convex Asset Model is a universal system for expressing and controlling digital assets in an on-chain environment.
 The key motivation for the Asset Model is to enable economic value transfer using digital assets: digital assets can be securely owned, traded and used as part of contractual agreements just like real world assets.

-We enable a diverse ecosystem of digital assets on the Convex network.
-A key design goal is therefore that the API is universal and extensible, in the sense that it can be used to handle a wide variety of digital assets, including many possible assets that have not yet been invented.
+Of course, the security of the digital assets is enforced by the security guarantees of the Convex network.

+A key design goal is therefore that the API is universal and extensible, in the sense that it can be used to handle a diverse ecosystem of digital assets, including asset types that have not yet been invented.
-Secure exchange of valuable assets protected by the security guarantees of the network is possible through a standard API.

 ## Objectives